rackerlabs/support-how-to/content/rackconnect/getting-started-with-the-rackconnect-v30-api.md

 placeholder in the requests with ``"ExampleCloudAccountUserName"`` (be sure to retain the quotation marks).

-#### Cloud Identity service request for an auth token ID using your cloud account's API key
+#### Rackspace Identity service request for an auth token ID using your cloud account's API key

     $ curl \
     --request POST \